Sweet and Savory Cravings: Men vs. WomenArticle posted in: Diet & Nutrition

 5. Customize your Nutrisystem menu.

 Another way to satisfy a sweet tooth or salt craving without overloading on calories: Nutrisystem snacks.
-From chocolate brownie sundaes to cookies, cheese puffs to popcorn, you can shop A La Carte for perfectly-portioned, low-calorie snacks that won’t sabotage your weight loss.
+From chocolate sundaes and cookies to cheese puffs and popcorn, you can shop our menu A La Carte for perfectly-portioned versions of your favorite snacks that won’t sabotage your weight loss.
 Or, consider customizing your next Nutrisystem order so that it’s packed with foods sure to satisfy those cravings and keep you on plan.